 The Super Bowl has always drawn a considerable amount of media attention and hype, but for an event centered on football, the night was stolen by surprise power outages, interesting ads, and a jaw-dropping performance by Beyoncé.

-During Super Bowl XLVII, the viewing audience around the world shared their thoughts and opinions via social media sites such Super Bowl XLVIIas Twitter and Facebook.
+During Super Bowl XLVII, the viewing audience around the world shared their thoughts and opinions via social media sites such as Twitter and Facebook.
 They typed away on their mobile devices during the 35-minute power outage, as well as during Beyonce’s mesmerizing halftime performance.

 A New York-based company Tendrr, who tracked social media activity related to the game on Twitter, reported that Super Bowl XLVII set a record for the most social media interactions in Super Bowl history, also surpassing any major televised event to date.
 In all, there were 47.7 million instances engagement during the game between Super Bowl champions the Baltimore Ravens and the San Francisco 49ers.